carbon-chat/carbon/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/carbon-chat/carbon)
 ![GitHub last commit](https://img.shields.io/github/last-commit/carbon-chat/carbon)

-Carbon is a 📖 open-source, 🪙 free messaging server built apon the Carbon Specification.
+Carbon is an 📖 open-source, 🪙 free messaging server built on the Carbon Specification.

 ## Our Mission

-Our mission is to provide 🔒 secure, and 🎯 robust messaging for everyone.
+Our mission is to provide 🔒 secure, 🎯 robust messaging for everyone.

 ## How it Works

-Carbon Clients connect to an instance of an Carbon Server.
+Carbon Clients connect to an instance of a Carbon Server.
 The client uses the [Carbon.js](https://github.com/carbon-chat/carbon.js) library to communicate with the server to send and receive messages, voice and video calls, and more.

 ## Getting Started

-Open an Carbon Client from [our clients list](https://github.com/carbon-chat/carbon/wiki/Carbon-Supported-Clients).
+Open a Carbon Client from [our clients list](https://github.com/carbon-chat/carbon/wiki/Carbon-Supported-Clients).